matthewdeanmartin/so_pip/docs/features.md

 Things I can do now
 -------------------
-- Convert question or answer HTML into one or more .py files
+- Convert question or answer HTML into one or more code files, python, lua, js, etc.
     - Header with authorship and license info
     - Comment out all non-code, optionally comment out code that doesn't parse.
     - File splits on blocks starting with `import`